chrwoizi/woiziframe/README.md

 Run `cd client; npm start` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `cd server; npm start` for a backend server.
 Navigate to `http://localhost:4201/api/albums` or `http://localhost:4201/api/files?album=[albumname]` or `http://localhost:4201/api/file/[albumname]/[filename]`.

+## Google Calendar

+To connect to a Google Calendar in the development environment, run `npm run add-calendar` in the `server` directory.
+To connect to a Google Calendar in the production environment, open `http://[your server name]/api/calendar/auth?redirect=http%3A%2F%2Flocalhost%3A4201%2Fapi%2Fcalendar%2Fconfirm`, then copy the shown url into a browser and follow the instructions.
+At the end, you will be redirected to localhost.
+Replace localhost with the hostname of the server.
+If you have a commercial license, you can use the `redirect` parameter to redirect to your actual url.